RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/hardhat.md

  };

 ```

+**Make sure that your smart contract follows the [Solidity Support Guidelines by Core Chain](./smart-contract-guidelines.md)**, to do so ensure that the `evmVersion` parameter is set to `paris` under the solidity compiler settings in the `hardhat.config.js` file.

 > Note that we need to pass in private keys/mnemonic for Provider.
 You can create a `secret.json` to store them.
 Do not forget to add this file to the `.gitignore` of your project so that you don't accidentally check your private keys into a public repository.
 And make sure you keep this file in an absolutely safe place!